appium/appium/README.md

 automation, for mobile and beyond.
 Finally!

-If you're new to Appium or want a more comprehensive description of what this is all about, please read our [Introduction to Appium Concepts](/docs/en/about-appium/intro.md).
+If you're new to Appium or want a more comprehensive description of what this is all about, please read our [Intro to Appium](https://appium.github.io/appium/docs/en/latest/intro/).

 ### Quickstart